Sangrene/react-scorm-provider/README.md

 {
   // status of the connection to the SCORM API
   apiConnected: Bool,

+  // is current module connected with a LMS or is it using localStorage
+  isInLMSContext: Bool,

   // cmi.core.student_name (SCORM 1.2) || cmi.learner_name (SCORM 2004)
   learnerName: String,